255 Revealing 2022 Small Business Website Statistics

 54% of consumers want to see more videos about products to guide their purchasing decisions.

-50% of people say they’d purchase something from a website’s chatbot using conversational marketing.
+50% say they’d purchase something from a website’s chatbot using conversational marketing.

-50% of SMBs spend less than $300 per month on online marketing.
+50% of SMBs spend less than $300 monthly on online marketing.

 47% of small business owners handle marketing efforts on their own.
 (LeadPages)